microsoft/TypeScript-Make-Monaco-Builds/README.md

 ### Tag Builds

 When you want to trigger a build for a /specific/ build of TypeScript, you can ship a tag to this repo with the same version which is available on the TypeScript npm module.

+Chance are that you dont need to do this because the [`nightly_check_prod_deploys.yml`](.github/workflows/nightly_check_prod_deploys.yml) will sync the tags with TypeScript every night.

 ### CDN'd